aipmhub/aipm-chat/contributing/Basic/Feature-Development-Frontend.md

 export default ChatPage;
 ```

-The above is the step to implement the "chat message" feature in LobeChat.
-Of course, in the actual development of LobeChat, the business requirements and scenarios faced in real situations are far more complex than the above demo.
+The above is the step to implement the "chat message" feature in AiPMChat.
+Of course, in the actual development of AiPMChat, the business requirements and scenarios faced in real situations are far more complex than the above demo.
 Please develop according to the actual situation.